 Is My Yeast Dead?

-I’ve been baking bread on and off for over 15 years, and I’ve never, ever had yeast go completely dead.
+I’ve been baking bread on and off for over 15 years, and I’ve never had yeast go completely dead.
 That is anecdotal, but it’s also been a lot of yeast with sometimes long stints in between uses.

-If you think your yeast is dead, you can try proofing it before trying a recipe.
+If you think your yeast is dead, proof it before trying a recipe.
 Proofing yeast that you haven’t used for a while is a good idea, especially if you like recipes that don’t call for proofing beforehand.
 Most of today’s yeasts don’t require proofing if they’re fresh, so don’t worry about it if you know your yeast is good.

 Red Star Yeast has a well-written yeast freshness test you can follow to proof-test your yeast and instructions on how to add your proofed yeast into a recipe that doesn’t call for proofing.